Noemata/XamlBenchmark/README.md

 Description:

-!!
+> !!
 The original run of this benchmark was flawed !!
 Both UWP and WinUI take a performance hit when attached to Visual Studio 2019.

-This project compares the performance of three XAML frameworks: WPF, UWP and WinUI (v 0.5 as of March 30, 2021)
+This project compares the performance of three XAML frameworks: UWP, WPF (.NET 6.0) and WinUI (v 1.0 as of December 28, 2021)

 Test cases were adjusted somewhat because Maui is not yet equivalent in all drawing operations across the different XAML frameworks.
 The work done on the Windows Community Toolkit demonstrates that it is possible to do equivalent drawing operations in UWP and WinUI, but those approaches are not yet reflected in the code of Maui.